manski117/weather-app/README.md

 -plus signs where they shouldn't be

 -refactor conversion function

+-giphy changing the dimensions of an image

+-somehow getting temperatures of -200 C for Atlanta

 **Future Feature Branch TODO**
 -grab user location automatically and parse it to play nice with api call